 About the GSHPA

 The GSHPA is the focal point of the ground source energy industry in the UK.
 It is the voice for the lowest running cost, lowest carbon, heating and cooling system for domestic and commercial buildings and heat sharing networks.
-Heat pump technology is not based on combustion and issues no noxious gases of any sort on site.
+Heat pump technology is not based on combustion and emits no gases of any sort on site.

 As a trade association the GSHPA brings together over 120 members and interested parties from across the ground source industry to develop a strong, dynamic and sustainable environment for heating and cooling systems that are based on heat capture, heat storage and heat transfer, including heat sharing networks and demand side management.

 At the GSHPA, we advocate the value of a combustion-free approach to meeting heating and cooling needs.

-Ground source energy at all scales and with a combustion-free approach reduces users' bills, carbon emissions and emissions of all noxious gases.
+Ground source energy at all scales reduces users' bills, carbon emissions and emissions of all noxious gases.

 District heating, the supply of heat to homes and businesses through a network of heat sharing pipes, can reduce heating bills in urban areas, and give communities more control over their heating and cooling needs and the timing of the supply of those needs.